MITIT-Computer-Science-devs/.github/README.md

-# Our aim is to create simple and powerful code wich can solve important problems.
+# Our aim is to create simple and powerful code which can solve important problems.

 ## 3Q 2022 kaf22 program to work with documents
 This is a full stack application with easy to understand design.
 The purpose of application is to make work with documents a bit easier than it is at the moment.